PARROT HEADS OF CENTRAL FLORIDA OPERATING PRINCIPLES

 10.3.
 Executive Officer – The Executive Board will appoint, by a majority vote, a PHaithful PHlocker to fill the Executive Officer vacancy.

-11. In the event the Vice President or Executive Officer is unable or unwilling to fulfill the duties associated with the vacancy, a vote of the general membership will be utilized to fill the vacancy.
+11. In the event the Vice President or Executive Officer is unable or unwilling to fulfill the duties associated with the vacancy, the vacancy will be advertised to the membership and a vote of the general membership will be utilized to fill the vacancy.

 12. An Elections Officer will be utilized for the election process.